Reddit announces an IPO, but traders on Reddit aren’t sold

 Reddit, the online community, ignited a stock market uproar a year ago as one of its subreddits set off the meme-stock phenomenon.
 Now it’s planning to join the market with an IPO.

+Stock traders on Reddit greeted the announcement with mixed reactions at best, including the WallStreetBets group at the center of the uproar.
 One prominent thread started by ‘jordanttay’ asked, “Are you buying the Reddit IPO?
 Or do you think they’re relying on us pumping it?
 I personally don’t think I will.”
 The question drew more than 750 comments, many critical of the idea of paying for a premium membership or other potential monetization moves.

 Many were doubtful of initial public offerings (IPOs) in general.
 “A fair number of recent IPOs have been hot for the first day(s) of trading then crater and crab,” wrote user ‘alexmcg87.’